amaranand360/pig_game/README.md

 # Features 🌟

 - User-friendly interface with intuitive controls.
-- Customizable gameplay options, including target score and number of players.
-- Realistic dice rolling animation and sound effects.
+- Realistic dice rolling animation effects.
 - Leaderboard to track high scores.
-- Option to play New game.
+- Option to play New game and Hold.

 # Contact 📞